csegura/portera/readme.md

 $ npx portera
 ```

-Once running you will see your otputs in the server console.
-To use web client yo can open your favorite browser using the portera address `http://<portera_server_ip>:3001`
+Once running you will see portera otput both in the server console and in the web client.
+To use web client you can open your favorite browser using the portera address `http://<portera_server_ip>:3001`

 ## Portera web client

-By default **portera** show json at level 3, you can change this using an argument in the url with the parameter `?l=`.
+By default **portera** show three levels of json, you can change this using an argument in the url with the parameter `?l=`.
 Try others like `?l=0` or `?l=5`

 > `http://localhost:3001/?l=2`

 _ms_ displayed on the right of the log page are time made between calls in your source program, the time is taken before to emit the event

-**portera sessions** are stored in the browser in your local machine storage you can delete this using "clear session" button on top, meanwhile you can clear your screen using "clear" button, but session will be alive.
+Current data session are stored in the browser using your local machine storage you can delete this using "clear session" button on top, meanwhile you can clear your screen using "clear" button, but the data will be there next time you reload the page.

 ## Portera performance analytics